Julia McKenzie: Early life

 McKenzie was born on 17 February 1941, in Enfield, Middlesex, England, the daughter of Kathleen Rowe and Albion McKenzie.
-She attended Woodside High School.
+She attended Tottenham County Grammar School.
 She trained at the Guildhall School of Music and Drama.

 Career

 Theatre

 McKenzie's early West End musical credits include Maggie May (1966), Mame (1969), and Company (1971).
 She appeared in the West End revue Side by Side by Sondheim in 1976, and made her Broadway debut when the show transferred to New York in 1977, receiving a Tony Award nomination for Best Featured Actress in a Musical.
 She also received a Drama Desk Award nomination.
 For her role as Miss Adelaide in the 1982 West End revival of Guys and Dolls, she won the first of two Olivier Awards for Best Actress in a Musical.

 For her role in the 1986 West End production of the Alan Ayckbourn play Woman in Mind, McKenzie won the Evening Standard Award for Best Actress.
 She went on to appear in the original West End productions of two Stephen Sondheim musicals, playing Sally in Follies at the Shaftesbury Theatre in 1987, and the Witch in Into the Woods at the Phoenix Theatre in 1990.
 She continued her association with Sondheim when she starred as Mrs Lovett in the 1993 London revival of Sweeney Todd: The Demon Barber of Fleet Street.
 The role won her a second Olivier Award in 1994.

-McKenzie appeared in a National Theatre 80th birthday tribute to Lord Olivier, Happy Birthday, Sir Larry, on 31 May 1987 in the presence of Olivier himself.
+McKenzie appeared in a National Theatre 80th birthday tribute to Laurence Olivier, Happy Birthday, Sir Larry, on 31 May 1987 in the presence of Olivier himself.